nodecopter/nodecopter.com/football.md

 We have game pads you can use to control your drone or build your own software to control it.

+The winning team will get some amazing [Prizes](https://gist.github.com/kwhinnery/52aac1a63553e841e7f7) sponsored by [Twilio](https://www.twilio.com/)

 ### Registration

 Register you're team of three below for the Knockout tournament: